 - In a medium-sized mixing bowl, whisk together the flour, old-fashioned oats, baking soda, pumpkin pie spice, cinnamon, and salt.
 Set aside.

-- Use a cookie scoop (I used my 1.5 tbsp) to scoop out the dough and drop it onto the prepared baking sheet.
+- Use a cookie scoop (I used my 1.5 tablespoon) to scoop out the dough and drop it onto the prepared baking sheet.
 Then take the bottom of a ¼ cup measuring cup to flatten down the cookie dough.
-Bake for 11-13 minutes, just until the edges of the cookies start to turn light brown in color.
+Bake for 11-13 minutes, or just until the edges of the cookies start to turn light brown in color.

 Maple Icing (optional)